 Congestion occurring in network layer when the message traffic is so heavy and too many that it slows down network response time.
 Due to heavy and many sources over a network attempt to send data and the router buffers start overflowing due to which loss of packets occurs.
 As a result retransmission of packets from the sources increases the congestion further.
 In this situation, Transport layer provides Congestion Control in different ways.
 It uses open-loop congestion control to prevent the congestion and closed-loop congestion control to remove the congestion in a network once it occurred.
 TCP provides AIMD- additive increase multiplicative decrease, leaky bucket technique for congestion control.

 Data integrity and Error correction

 The transport layer is also responsible for checking errors in the messages coming from application layer by using error detection codes; computing checksums; it checks whether the received data is free of errors and uses the ACK and NACK services to inform; the sender if the data arrives or not and checks for the integrity of data.

-The transport layer provides a flow control mechanism between the source and destination.
+The transport layer also provides a flow control mechanism between the source and destination.
 The flow control ensures the rate at which a sender is transmitting is in proportion to the receiver’s receiving capabilities.

 Flow control is utilized in data communications to manage the flow of data/packets among two different nodes; especially in cases where the sending device can send data much faster than the receiver can take in.

 TCP prevents the data loss due to a fast sender and slow receiver by imposing flow control techniques.
 It uses the method of sliding window protocol which is accomplished; by the receiver, by sending a window back to the sender informing the size of data it can receive.